MikkelHegn/SFHumio/README.md

 ![freetext search](images/node-activity2.png)

-Digging around the events from service fabric reveals an interesting event type that we can use to build a few gauges related to node state. (link to widgets doc):
+Digging around the events from service fabric reveals an interesting event type that we can use to build a few [gauges](https://docs.humio.com/widgets/gauge/) related to node state.

 ```pascal
 #type=servicefabric-platform payload.ID=18601 | tail(1) | max(payload.nodeCountsdeactivatedNodes)